Crucial Sealant Selection: Impact on Effective Online Leak Repairs

 - Operating temperature — The client provides the operating temperature on a data sheet.
 This allows us to choose a sealant rated for the temperature.

-- Curing sealant or compressible sealant — We evaluate the nature of the leak (e.g. leak size, aggressive or not, gasket leak vs. thin wall, and so on) and line contents to make a judgement on which route will provide the best success in suppressing the leak.
+- Curing sealant or compressible sealants — We evaluate the nature of the leak (e.g. leak size, aggressive or not, gasket leak vs. thin wall, and so on) and line contents to make a judgement on which route will provide the best success in suppressing the leak.

 - Experience — Having worked with a large variety of sealants in many different applications allows us to draw on experience from past leak suppressions to make judgement calls on sealant selection.